-Paul Leonardi, Ph.D., is the Duca Family Professor of Technology Management at UC Santa Barbara.
-He holds appointments in the Technology Management Program and the Department of Communication.
+Paul Leonardi, Ph.D., is Department Chair and Duca Family Professor of Technology Management at UC Santa Barbara.
+He holds appointments in the Department of Technology Management and the Department of Communication.

-Dr. Leonardi has won major awards for his research from the Academy of Management, the American Sociological Association, the Alfred P. Sloan Foundation, the Association for Information Systems, the International Communication Association, the National Communication Association, and the National Science Foundation and was recently elected as a Fellow of the International Communication Association.
+Dr. Leonardi is a Fellow of the Academy of Management and a Fellow of the International Communication Association.
+He has won major awards for his research from the Academy of Management, the American Sociological Association, the Alfred P. Sloan Foundation, the Association for Information Systems, the International Communication Association, the National Communication Association, and the National Science Foundation.
 He has also received two major teaching awards for graduate student mentorship and education.

 Over the past decade, he has consulted regularly with companies on issues of digital transformation and organizational change.
 Recent engagements include work with Google, Microsoft, General Motors, Cisco, and YouTube.
 He is also a frequent keynote speaker for corporate trainings and user conferences on these and other topics related to innovation and change.